 I think it's worth saying this separately.

-It's very easy to believe advertising now, which creates the impression that it's enough to buy an expensive ergonomic chair - and the problem is solved.
+It's very easy to believe advertising right now, which creates the impression that it's enough to buy an expensive ergonomic chair - and the problem is solved.

 In reality, no.